List of deceased children adopted from Russia in the United States

 International adoption in Russia began to be practiced in 1991.
 On January 1, 2013, Federal Law No. 272 entered into force, which, in particular, prohibited the adoption of Russian children by citizens of the United States.
-During this time, between 45,000 and 60,000 children from Russia were adopted in the US; as of 2015, 20 cases of their deaths as a result of violence or accidents are known:
+During this time, between 45,000 and 60,000 children from Russia were adopted in the US; as of 2015, twenty cases of death as a result of violence or accident were known: